 What a shot!
 28 amazing sports photos

-Nicola Adams throws a punch at Virginia Noemi Carcamo during their flyweight bout in Manchester, England, on Saturday, April 8.
+Nicola Adams throws a punch at Virginia Noemi Carcamo during their flyweight boxing bout in Manchester, England, on Saturday, April 8.
 It was the professional debut for Adams, a two-time Olympic gold medalist from England.
 She won on points.

 What a shot!
 28 amazing sports photos